Altinn/altinn-studio-docs/content/technology/solutions/altinn-platform/_index.md

 ---
 title: Altinn Platform
-description: Altinn Platform contains components with central functionality that can be used by apps.
-Currently, this is storage, authentication, authorization, profile, register, receipt, pdf and events.
+description: Altinn Platform contains components with central functionality for apps hosted in Altinn and other consumers.
 tags: [altinn-apps]
 aliases:
 - /altinn-platform